 Jones Act Damages

-Merchant mariners can recover damages for their work injuries under the Jones Act.
+Merchant mariners can recover damages for their workplace injuries under the Jones Act.
 Damages are monetary compensation a court or jury awards to a plaintiff in a lawsuit.
 Damages can be compensatory, meaning they make up for the harm sustained, or punitive, meaning they punish the negligent person.
-The Jones Act does not permit individuals to recover punitive damages, but it helps them to recover significant compensatory damages.
+The Jones Act does not permit individuals to recover punitive damages, but it helps individuals recover significant compensatory damages.

 Back to top